riya-amemiya/agrb/SECURITY.md

 ## Supported Versions

-We currently support the following versions of garb with security updates:
+We currently support the following versions of agrb with security updates:

 | Version | Supported          |
 | ------- | ------------------ |